 ECLIPSE services are provided in two community-based programs in Washington State:

-- Childhaven in King County (Two locations: Auburn in Burien and Broadway in Seattle)
+- Childhaven in King County (Two locations: Patrick L.Gogerty Branch in Auburn and Broadway Branch in Seattle)

 - Catholic Charities in Yakima County (Location-Growing Hope Child Development Center in Yakima)